 This last point is crucial: it is not enough to simply reveal the connections between tourism and war as if they are merely curiosities with no political significance.
 Seemingly innocuous images are never innocent: they hide a multitude of oppressions enacted by privileged tourist-soldiers upon objectified local subjects.

 There is real violence lurking within such ‘trivial’ encounters, and it is incumbent on critical scholars to work out how tourism and war align in ways that increase forms of domination and oppression through logics such as race, gender, class, and sexuality.

-Holidays in the Danger Zone: Entanglements of War and Tourism (Minnesota, 2016) and The Global Politics of Contemporary Travel Writing, among others.
-She is a reader in international relations in the School of Politics, International Studies, and Philosophy at Queen's University Belfast.
+Debbie Lisle is author of Holidays in the Danger Zone: Entanglements of War and Tourism (Minnesota, 2016) and The Global Politics of Contemporary Travel Writing, among others.
+She is a reader in international relations in the School of Politics, International Studies, and Philosophy at Queen’s University Belfast.